parduino/Femora/docs/technical/assembler.rst

    .. code-block:: python

-      import Femora as fm
+      import femora as fm

       # Create a Femora instance

-      # Access the Assembler through Femora
+      # Access the Assembler through femora
       assembler = fm.assembler

 The second approach is recommended as it ensures proper initialization of dependencies.